Find Your Perfect School

 - Prepare – Take time to read through articles and experiences from other students.
 Interns will be surprised at what they’ll find out.
 Watch program videos and info sessions.
 This gives interns more insight into what you’re getting into.
 Talk to your school advisor or mentor.

 - Take action – Create a plan.
 List down requirements from different institutions (you don’t want things to get mixed up).
-Review, polish and submit your resume along with the other pre-requisites.
+Review, polish, and submit your resume along with the other prerequisites.

 - Ace that interview – After submitting your application, chances are you’ll be called in for an interview.
 Practice and prepare for some common interview questions.
-Stay calm and always end the interview with a positive note.
+Stay calm and always end the interview on a positive note.

 Your Resume Matters